IHH (Turkish NGO): Libyan civil war 2011

 In response to the humanitarian situation during 2011 Libyan civil war, IHH sent a cargo ship carrying nine containers, 141 tons of humanitarian aid including medication, food packages, infant formula, milk powder, hygiene kits and clothing.
 The ship set sail from Turkey and dropped anchor in Malta.
+IHH was accused of transferring weapons to forces allied with the Turkish government.

 Xinjiang conference

-The IHH worked with the Istanbul Peace Platform to host a conference focused on China's traditionally Turkic Muslim region of Xinjiang and which aimed to highlight the remote region's problems in the wake of July 2009 communal clashes.
-Official government sources said nearly 200 people were killed and 1,600 wounded in July 2009 riots in Xinjiang's capital, Ürümqi, in the worst ethnic unrest in China in decades.
+The IHH worked with the Istanbul Peace Platform to host a conference focused on China's traditionally Turkic Muslim province of Xinjiang and which aimed to highlight the remote region's problems in the wake of the July 2009 riots in Ürümqi, Xinjiang's capital.
+Official Chinese government sources said nearly 200 people were killed and 1,600 wounded in the riots, the worst ethnic unrest in China in decades.
 Beijing claimed the riots were orchestrated by overseas activists for the rights of Uighurs, historically Xinjiang's largest ethnic group.
 Turkish Prime Minister Recep Tayyip Erdoğan has called the violence in Xinjiang "a kind of genocide."